Prodject/bitblock/README.md

 Block CPU mining in your browser.

 # CPU Power
-Detects heavy load and will terinate
+Detects heavy load and will terminate the process

 # Block list
 Also uses a block list of known JavaScript Miners